m3o/blog.m3o.com/_posts/2021-03-30-how-we-built-distributed-using-nextjs-and-micro.md

 ## Server Side Rendering

+// Talk about the benefits of server side rendering and API routes

 ## Building on Netlify

 We initially chose Netlify for hosting as we saw many people adopting it for Jamstack apps.
 Initially this proved really great for static content.
 As